Our Member Councils are:

 - Centralised Household Hazardous Waste drop-off location – for items that cannot be disposed of in any kerbside bin, including batteries, paint, aerosols, electronic waste, pesticides, pool chemicals, smoke detectors and more.

 - Recycling Hotline service – no bots!
-A dedicated helpline answered by a real person to assist residents with their waste, recycling and Verge Valet queries.
+A dedicated helpline answered by a real person in office hours to assist residents with their waste, recycling and Verge Valet queries.

 - Centralised location, making managing waste wisely easier for western suburbs residents.

-- Opportunity to support local not-for-profit organisations like Dismantle, Paraquad Industries, FairGame and GiveWrite by dropping off your old bike, CDS containers, sports equipment and writing equipment.
-Read more about our reuse avenues here.
+- Opportunity to support local not-for-profit organisations like Paraquad Industries, FairGame and GiveWrite by dropping off your old clothes, Containers for Change containers, sports equipment and writing equipment.
+Read more about our reuse options here.

-- Access to a variety of community waste wise programs that help residents reduce and managing household waste wisely – including community Waste Watchers Workshops, free Facility Tours, free school programs, free community loan items, free recycling hubs, a Volunteer Program, factsheets, online modules and more.
+- Access to a variety of community waste wise programs that help residents reduce and managing household waste wisely – including community Workshops, free Facility Tours, free school programs, a Volunteer Program, factsheets, schools programs and more.